Chemotaxis assay

-Chemotaxis assays are experimental tools for evaluation of chemotactic ability of prokaryotic or eukaryotic cells.
+Chemotaxis assays are experimental tools for the evaluation of the chemotactic ability of prokaryotic or eukaryotic cells.

 A wide variety of techniques have been developed.
 Some techniques are qualitative - allowing an investigator to approximately determine a cell's chemotactic affinity for an analyte - while others are quantitative, allowing a precise measurement of this affinity.

 Quality control

 In general, the most important requisite is to calibrate the incubation time of the assay both to the model cell and the ligand to be evaluated.
 Too short incubation time results in no cells in the sample, while too long time perturbs the concentration gradients and measures more chemokinetic than chemotactic responses.

 The most commonly used techniques are grouped into two main groups:

 Agar-plate techniques

 This way of evaluation deals with agar-agar or gelatine containing semi-solid layers made prior to the experiment.
 Small wells are cut into the layer and filled with cells and the test substance.
 Cells can migrate towards the chemical gradient in the semi solid layer or under the layer as well.
 Some variations of the technique deal also with wells and parallel channels connected by a cut at the start of the experiment (PP-technique).
 Radial arrangement of PP-technique (3 or more channels) provides the possibility to compare chemotactic activity of different cell populations or study preference between ligands.

 Counting of cells: positive responder cells could be counted from the front of migrating cells, after staining or in native conditions in light microscope.